aptos-foundation/AIPs/aips/aip-79.md

 - `ValidatorTxnConfig::V1::per_block_limit_total_bytes`: limit of the total validator transaction size in one block, 2MB currently.

 **Minimum gas deposit**.
 A user transaction, if needs randomness, is required to set `max_gas=10000` due to the [current implementation of undergasing attack prevention](#undergasing-attack).
-SDK needs to be updated to support this.
+SDK/wallets may need to be updated to support this.
 In the future, customized deposit amount per dApp should be supported, instead of a universal constant.

 ## Future Potential